Mrunal2148/rca-app/README.md

 1. **Access the Application:**
     Open your web browser and go to `http://localhost:3000`.

-2. **Upload PDF:**
+2. **Create RCA:**
-    - Click on "Upload PDF" to select and upload a PDF file containing RCA data.
+    - Click on "RCA form" to fill a form with relevant RCA data.

 3. **Ask Questions:**
     - Enter your question related to the RCA data and click "Submit" to receive an answer.

 4. **Download Reports:**
-    - Navigate to the list of available PDFs and click the download icon to download the RCA reports.
+    - Navigate to the list of available RCAs and click the download icon to download the RCA reports.

 5. **Preview Reports:**
     - Click on the name of a PDF to preview the RCA report in a new window.